Jessica Weaver Goes Braless Under Sexy Tie Top While Rocking Daisy Dukes

-Jessica Weaver took to Instagram earlier today to share two hot side-by-side photos that showed her clad in a tied crop top and a pair of daisy dukes.
+Jessica Weaver took to Instagram earlier today to share two hot side-by-side photos that showed her clad in a tied crop top and a pair of Daisy Dukes.
 The Tuesday morning upload has only been live on her page for two short hours, but the model’s fans are praising the skin-baring snap already.

-The photos captured the model lounging around at home in Los Angeles, California.
+The photos captured the model lounging around at home in Los Angeles, California, and she appeared to be relaxed.
 The photos were bright and showed Weaver resting on a gray sofa with a cream blanket draped over the front of it.
-A gray and white textured pillow was the perfect addition to the chair, and in both of the images, the busty model appeared to be relaxed.
+A gray-and-white textured pillow was the perfect addition to the chair.

 In the caption of the update, the model asked fans for the top three qualities that make a girlfriend amazing to a man.

 The photo on the left showed Weaver leaning forward and closing her eyes.
 She wasn’t shy when it came to showing off her killer cleavage in a vibrant yellow crop top that did her nothing but favors.
 She tied the garment in the front, flaunting a portion of her taut tummy.
 The piece barely covered her chest, but fans didn’t seem to mind her tanned decolletage in the braless look.
 Its straps sat wide on her shoulders, and the large black tattoo sleeve on her arm was also on display.